 The same strategy can be used to write your article’s titles and move your reader’s emotion towards your post.

-You do this by playing on those things that moved human to take certain actions – like love, fear, desired, wants, happiness, hatred, power, authority etc.
+You do this by playing on those things that moved human to take certain actions.

 While writing your article’s headline – make sure you do one of the following:

-At a glance, your article’s title either get the reader curious to want to find out more about the information or grab his attention, tells the benefits he stand to gain from reading your post, pronounce an announcement or tell what interest is in it for him.
+At a glance, your article’s title either get the reader curious to want to find out more about the information or grab his attention.
+Tells the benefits he stands to gain from reading your post.
+Pronounce an announcement or tell what interest is in it for him.

 Take this article title for an example: